 - Jackfruit Seed Hummus (dip from the Middle East)

 You can always google ways how to cook ripe jackfruit and you may never know, we might have a recipe coming up!
 Whoops!
 Did I just spill a secret?
 Stay tuned!

 - Instant Pot Vegan Jackfruit And Potato Curry

 Where can I buy jackfruit?

-You can purchase the fruit at your local farmer’s market, supermarket and you can even get ripe jackfruit online.
+You can purchase the fruit at your local farmer’s market, or supermarket and you can even get ripe jackfruit online.
 It is available globally canned or frozen in chilled meals and in various products like noodles and chips.

 Health Benefits of Ripe Jackfruit

-Now, claps and rubs hands together, get some juice or tea because we are about to dive in to answer the question what is jackfruit good for?
+Now, claps and rub hands together, get some juice or tea because we are about to dive in to answer the question what is jackfruit good for?
 As usual, we like to give you the nutrition present first before diving into the benefits.
 With that said, the following are the nutrition of ripe jackfruit but are not limited to:

 - Vitamin A- RAE